Mpwalla/mpwalla/README.md

 ## About Me

 Hello!
-I'm Matthew Wallace, an aspring  data analyst.
+I'm Matthew Wallace, an aspiring  data analyst.
 Here is a quick list of some of the tools that I use!

 ## Tools for  Data manipulation: